apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 Setup "scope"
 """""""""""""

+Tasks between a setup and its teardown are in the "scope" of the setup / teardown pair.
 We require that a setup always have a teardown in order to have a well-defined scope.
 If you wish to only add a teardown task or only a setup task, you may use EmptyOperator as your "empty setup" or "empty teardown".

-The "scope" of a setup will be determined by where the teardown is.
-Tasks between a setup and its teardown are in the "scope" of the setup / teardown pair.
-Example:
+Let's look at an example:

 .. code-block:: python